Deep9z/Dungeons-and-Dragons-API-Parser/README.md

 # Dungeons-and-Dragons-API-Parser
-A parser made in Python to go through different Dungeons and Dragons API.
+Parse through different Dungeons and Dragons APIs, in order to get all of the monsters and spells.
+This data is then formatted and put into a Google Firestore database.

+Made with Python.